Your need-to-know guide for entering the world of family travel!

 Most doctors also advise against flying at any time during pregnancy without a pressurized cabin (i.e. avoid small aircraft) as your body has to work extra hard to supply you and your baby with sufficient oxygen.
 Commercial airliners with pressurised cabins should not be a problem.

 The other question that pregnant women commonly ask is about the safety of going through airport security screening.
-Without a medical degree I cannot authoritatively tell you it’s perfectly safe, but with my common-sense hat on and after a fair bit of research, I can tell you the chances of radiation from security screening having any sort of fetal effect are microscopic.
+Without a medical degree, I cannot authoritatively tell you it’s perfectly safe, but with my common-sense hat on and after a fair bit of research, I can tell you the chances of radiation from security screening having any fetal effect are microscopic.

-You may also wish to defer travel while pregnant to any location that requires vaccines that involve injecting the live virus, this includes vaccines for yellow fever, typhoid, MMR, BCG.
+You may also wish to defer travel while pregnant to any location that requires vaccines that involve injecting the live virus; this includes vaccines for yellow fever, typhoid, MMR, BCG.

-If you do run in to trouble while travelling its best to seek a doctor’s advice, particularly where there could be language barriers; a pharmacy alone may not understand your situation or have qualified staff on hand (images of me pointing to my belly and my bottom in Indonesia do spring to mind here!).
+If you do run into trouble while travelling its best to seek a doctor’s advice, particularly where there could be language barriers.
+A pharmacy may not understand your situation or have qualified staff on hand (images of me pointing to my belly and my bottom in Indonesia do spring to mind here!).

 Again, a lesson I learnt all too well the hard way when I found myself searching for a maternity hospital in Cuba and not speaking a word of Spanish.
 Don’t expect your insurance company to immediately jump to your rescue in these sorts of situations either, even if they claim to offer 24-hour assist.

 Lastly, be prepared for the fact that pregnant women can receive a lot of attention in some countries, maybe more than you are used to at home.
-Try to take this in a good way, smile and accept offers to help with gratitude, one day you may be able to return the favour.
+Try to take this in a good way, smile and accept offers to help with gratitude; one day, you may be able to return the favour.
 I am afraid bump touchers exist wherever you go in the world!

 Follow our Pinterest Board for great articles on travelling while pregnant and with newborns